 Figure 8.
 Calling EEG_Viewer for the time series visualization.

-In this example, a class called “ex” is created.
+In this example, a class “EEG_viewer” is instantiated and called “ex”.
 The window title is set to “LFPs” with the function setWindowTitle().
 The signal (LFP), line colors (Model.popColor), signal names (Model.popName) and time points (tp) are passed to the function update().
 The function showMaximized() creates a window maximized to the screen size.

 The generated window (Figure 9) contains the following options: